balenaltd/handbook/Travel-&-Expenses-101.md

 ### Hardware

-In case an employee needs Hardware that either was not foreseen or couldn’t be transported then he will be reimbursed for that purchase.
+In case an employee needed to purchase Hardware that either was not foreseen or couldn’t be transported then the employee will be reimbursed for that purchase.
 If you are at an event for example and you buy a board because the one that you are using for a demo has malfunctioned, that will be reimbursed.
-Buying a new playstation control because the one you had brought with you broke, is not a reimbursable expense.
+Buying a new PlayStation controller because the one you had brought with you broke, is not a reimbursable expense.

 ### Emergencies

 In case an emergency requires a purchase please don’t hesitate to contact the Operations team.
 Let’s say that you got sick when on a journey with resin.io and you need medicine.
 That purchase is reimbursable.
-A flight adjustment to get back on time for the Super Bowl opening is not an expense that can be reimbursed, sorry guys :(
+A flight adjustment to get back in time for the Super Bowl opening is not an expense that can be reimbursed, sorry guys :(